kylemichaelreaves/covid19/README.md

     'Victoria is not in database.'

 __update__ 12082020
-Added a new function daily_totals(), with an option input for the state, to either return a dataframe of national totals.
+Added a new function daily_totals(), with an optional state input.
 If a state is the input, it will return the cases and deaths for that state.
+Without an input, it will return cases and deaths by day for the entire US.